MicrosoftDocs/cpp-docs/docs/ide/adding-a-property-visual-cpp.md

 ## Add Property wizard

-Add a property to an interface by using the add property wizard dialog box:
+Add a property to an interface by using the add property wizard:

 :::image type="content" source="../ide/media/add-property-wizard.png" alt-text="Screenshot of Add property wizard with the method name field set to sample and the property type set to int a":::